OpenAI

 Only producer is supported

-The OpenAI component provides integration with OpenAI and OpenAI-compatible APIs for chat completion using the official openai-java SDK.
+The OpenAI component provides integration with OpenAI and OpenAI-compatible APIs for chat completion and text embeddings using the official openai-java SDK.

 Maven users will need to add the following dependency to their pom.xml for this component: